webplatform/docs/html/html5/changed_obsolete_elements/index.md

-=Element changes or obsolete in HTML5=
+=Elements changed or obsolete in HTML5=
 ==Changed Elements==
 There are 11 elements that were changed in HTML5:
 * '''[[html/elements/a|a]]:''' hyperlink